cutenode/good-first-issue/README.md

 To use Good First Issue, you'll need to have a few things installed:

-- Node.js 8.0.0 or above
+- Node.js 8.0.0 or above:
-  - If you need to install Node.js, you can download it from the [official downloads page](https://nodejs.org/en/download/)
+  - If you need to install Node.js, you can download it from the [official downloads page](https://nodejs.org/en/download/).
   - If you want to use a dynamic version manager, you can use something like nvm [on macOS, Linux, and WSL](https://gist.github.com/d2s/372b5943bce17b964a79).
-- npm 5.0.0 or above
+- npm 5.0.0 or above:
   - If you already have Node.js 8.0.0 or above, you will have npm 5.0.0 or above.
-  - If you need to update your npm CLI, run `npm i -g npm`
+  - If you need to update your npm CLI, run `npm i -g npm`.

 ## Usage